zituxn/facebook-instant-articles-sdk-php/docs/QuickStart.md

 ### Overview

 A valid Instant Article is comprised of a subset of standard HTML tags, detailed in the [Format Reference](https://developers.facebook.com/docs/instant-articles/reference).
 Adhering to these restrictions ensures that content renders reliably and performant on mobile devices within Facebook but naturally constrains what is allowed within the markup.
-What's more, the hierarchy of the allowed tags also matters.
+What's more, the hierarchy of the permitted tags also matters.

-> For example, to render text **bold** in an Instant Articles, the `<strong>` tag *must* be used.
+> For example, to render text **bold** in an Instant Article, the `<strong>` tag *must* be used.
 But if your content makes use of `<b>` as a means to stylize text bold, you would find that your source markup is *valid HTML*, but ultimately is not *valid Instant Articles markup*.

 The Transformer of this SDK helps mitigate these constraints by converting *any markup* into *Instant Articles markup*, and the ***Transformer Rules*** are what instructs it on how to do so.
 Collectively, these rules form a mapping between elements in the source markup and what they should be transformed into within the generated Instant Article.
 Analogous to a car, if the Transformer were the engine powering the conversion of the markup, the Transformer Rules would be the driver.

 Many [example rules](https://github.com/facebook/facebook-instant-articles-sdk-php/blob/master/tests/Facebook/InstantArticles/Transformer/instant-article-example-rules.json) have been defined which aim to cover most common scenarios.
 Additional rules can be added to amend or override existing ones.

-### Custom Transformer Rules
+### <a name="custom-transformer-rules"></a>Configuring Transformer Rules

 At a high level, configuring a transformer rule involves two steps: